 Then there Apraxia – the link below will provide lots of information

 It’s best to find and work with a Speech Therpist that not only understands Apraxia But has you work at home with your child.
 We made the biggest break throughs doing flash cards daily at home.
 I not going to lie to you, it was a lot of work and difficult at times, but by four years old my son was no longer deemed Apraxic.
-Even though, he had been diagnosed, severely Apraxic early.
+Even though, he had been diagnosed, severely Apraxic early on.
 Even if your child’s older, don’t lose hope.
-Keep working and trying and motivating.
+Keep working and trying and don’t give up.

 So another connection I have made with kids ,like my son, that are Atypical in the diagnosing world.
 Many of these children struggled with speech, were late talkers, or had behavior problems because they simply can’t communicate what they want without frustration.

 Also don’t be afraid to try different speech pathologist and methods.
 Before we found out my son was Apraxic we went to at least 7 different speech pathologist.
 Many have there own philosophies and methods.
 Find what works best for your child and if you don’t have options do your own research and see if the pathologist is willing to check out the research too.
 We are the main and sometimes only advocate for these children.
 Your gut feelings are what must be listened to.

 Here are some good links to check out below